 - Often children line objects up or look at things out of the corners of their eyes.

 - Never ‘force’ children to make eye contact.
 Sometimes, they are unable to both see and hear what someone is saying and eye contact can be extremely intense and uncomfortable.

 - If white paper is too bright and/or reading and homework are difficult, try to copy work onto pastel paper.
-Show the child different colors and see if he has a preference.
-This is a ‘cheap’ way to help students and sometimes the results are remarkable!
+Show the child different colors and see if they have a preference.
+This is a cheap way to help students and sometimes the results are remarkable!

 Bedtime and sleeping difficulties